-(d) [pass the State practical skills examination for the level at which certification is sought within one year of the scheduled written examination date for the course] complete all requirements of the State-approved course, including obtaining a passing grade on both the practical skills evaluation and a cognitive examination approved by the department, within two years of the end of course date as assigned by the department.
-Students who do not pass the practical and skills evaluation and cognitive examination within two years of the end of the course date as assigned by the department must take a remediation program approved by the department prior to any additional attempts to pass the examination.
-For instructor level certification, if additional attempts are needed for the cognitive examination, a remediation program approved by the department must be completed prior to any additional attempts.
+(d) [pass the State practical skills examination for the level at which certification is sought within one year of the scheduled written examination date for the course] complete all requirements of the State-approved course, including obtaining a passing grade on both the practical skills evaluation and a written examination approved by the department, within two years of the end of course date as assigned by the department.
+Students who do not pass the practical and skills evaluation and written examination within two years of the end of the course date as assigned by the department must take a remediation program approved by the department prior to any additional attempts to pass the examination.
+For instructor level certification, if additional attempts are needed for the written examination, a remediation program approved by the department must be completed prior to any additional attempts. except at the certified instructor coordinator and certified lab instructor levels;